 BEST WESTERN PLUS Pembina Inn & Suites

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Winnipeg.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Winnipeg.
 Chase the links to explore the local region even more.